barreyo/metavisor-cli/README.md

 ### `make docker-build-all`
 Create binaries for Windows, Linux, and Darwin.
 The binaries will have a suffix indicating which platform they're built for.
 I.e. `make docker-build-all` outputs:

-- metavisor-linux
+- metavisor-Linux
-- metavisor-darwin
+- metavisor-Darwin
-- metavisor-windows.exe
+- metavisor-Windows.exe

 ## Licensing
 This project is licensed under the Apache 2.0 license.
 Please see the `LICENSE` file for full licensing details.